-As long as the money remains in the Roth, it generally won't impact financial aid eligibility, because retirement account assets are not considered as part of EFC.
+As long as the money remains in the Roth, it generally won’t affect financial aid eligibility, because retirement account assets are not considered as part of the EFC.
 But some schools, such as Harvard University, do ask students to report Roth IRAs and other retirement accounts.

 Money you’ve contributed and earnings can be withdrawn from a Roth IRA in certain circumstances, such as for qualified higher education expenses, without paying a penalty tax.

 Some grandparents may want to stash gifts in a Uniform Gift to Minors Act (UGMA) account or a Uniform Transfer to Minors Act (UTMA) account instead.
 However, these are considered student assets by the Department of Education and could hurt financial aid.